-Central Otago is home to award-winning wineries, gold rush history and dramatic landscapes.
-Don't miss these top 8 experiences in Central Otago.
+Central Otago is home to three of NZ's Great Rides, award-winning wineries, gold rush history and dramatic landscapes.
+Don't miss these top 8 experiences.

 Curling was introduced to Central Otago over 130 years ago by Scottish gold miners, and is still played today.
 It is a game to be enjoyed by everyone, even if you've never picked up a broom before and regardless whether it is hot or cold you can try your hand at a game at the indoor Curling rink in Naseby.